 Because after all, it is an ornament.
-Just like on a Christmas tree, we would not want ornaments so big that they topple the tree over or rip the branches off.
+Just like Christmas ornaments on a tree, we would not want them so big that they topple the tree over or rip the branches off.
 It has to stay in time.
 So that’s number one.

 2) Maintain the Psychological Character of the Music

 Number two is that it needs to speak to the psychological character of the piece.
 So, what does this mean, psychological character?

 It means that the ornament is there to give insight into the character, mood, emotion, or style of the piece.
 As if there were actually an actor playing the part, as if in a play, or an opera, and the musical line was an actual character.

 This means that the ornament needs to fit within the context of the music.
 It needs to sound in place.
 So basically, what you do?
 You listen.
 You listen like crazy.
 And make sure that you know what you are going for and that it actually works.
 And that the ornament doesn’t detract from the piece, but actually adds insight and depth to the character of the piece.